 As new market entrants, medtech companies are necessarily dealing with lower volumes of materials, rendering them unable to leverage economies of scale to bring down their input costs.
 The labor market is tight, making it tough to find skilled operators.
 And post-processing is a separate battle unto itself, requiring large investments in space, machinery, and labor apart from those associated with the printing process.

-Given these barriers to entry, some organizations have had to invest upwards of $5 million before ever first commercial sale.
+Given these barriers to entry, some organizations have had to invest upwards of $5 million before their first commercial sale.
 That can be an impossible business case to make.
 Fortunately, there’s another option: working with an AM service bureau.

 3D printing service bureaus are equipped to handle all the challenges outlined above for a simple reason: they specialize in AM.
 Service bureaus are able to justify the enormous investment required more readily because they can spread the fixed costs across many customers, lowering costs for all customers.
 Further, they deal in sufficient volumes to unlock the cost advantages that come with scale.
 A medtech company that wants to 3D print its new design has an easy solution: let someone else print it.